max-delta/retrofit-public/README.md

 ## Can I make a game with this stuff?

 You *can*, but not out-of-box.
 You're going to have to already be an experienced gameplay or engine programmer to tie together the parts into the architecture you want.
-It helps to also have AAA experience so you can recognize some common patterns and machinery.
+It helps to also have some big-budget experience so you can recognize some common patterns and machinery.

 If that doesn't sound like what you're looking for, here's some more approachable game-making packages you may be interested in (in increasing complexity):

 * Zelda Classic
 * RPG Maker
+* GameMaker
 * Unity
 * Unreal Engine